 Do you love writing?
 Are you passionate about exploring life and faith through stories?
 Perfect!
-Our Christian Story-Writing Competition is your chance to reflect on Scripture and bring it to life with your words.
-Our next competition is running throughout the month of August.
-Check out the details further down the page.
-You can also see our winning entries from our first competition below:
+Our Christian Short Story competition is your chance to reflect on Scripture and bring it to life.
+Our next competition is running through the month of August.
+Check out the details below, where you can also see the winning entries from last year’s competition.

 Let your yes be yes, and your no be no.

-For our first Christian Story-Writing Competition, entrants were asked to write a short story based on Matthew 5:37, drawing relevance and life to this scripture through their creative lens.
-See our winning entries below (from left to right, first place to second tied):
+For that first competition, entrants were asked to write a story based on Matthew 5:37, bringing this scripture to life (“Let your yes be yes and your no be no”) through their own creative lens.
+The winning entries are published below.

-This beautiful and original story holds our attention from start to finish, and is well deserving of its first place.
-Sophie has painted a sensitive picture which tugs at the heartstrings while skilfully getting her message across.
+This beautiful and original story held our attention from start to finish and was well deserving of its first place.
+Sophie painted a sensitive picture which tugged at the heartstrings while skilfully getting the message across.

 Escapism, by Sheila Lee

-Many of us might see ourselves in these characters.
-This well-written, fast-moving story has a most a satisfactory ending, and it conveys its message without preaching.
+Many of us might have seen ourselves in these characters.
+This well-written, fast-moving story had a most satisfactory ending, and conveyed its message without preaching.
 Well done, Sheila!

 Remaining True to Yourself After Times of War, by Bob Hines